-Supervisors, mindful of the above considerations, shall especially take note of the following points in conducting their supervision work on solicitation for transactions that use a tax-exempt account, so that NISA can be used appropriately in accordance with the design and purpose of the system.
+Supervisors, mindful of the above considerations, shall especially take note of the following points, while taking into consideration the "Points of Attention upon the Opening of Account, Solicitation or Sale, etc. of the NISA Program (Guideline)" (NISA Promotion and Liaison Association), (hereinafter referred to as the "Guideline" in this paragraph (8)), in conducting their supervision work on solicitation, etc. for transactions that use the NISA Program, so that the NISA Program can be used appropriately in accordance with the design and purpose of the system.